ximitiejiang/machine_learning_algorithm/README.md

 - pure python code to implement all the algorithm.
 - all the algorithms integrated as Class, easy to use and modify.
 - all the datasets integrated as Class, easy to use and modify.
-- all the algorithms are validated on several datasets(sklearn exist datasets or Mnist/Digits).
+- all the algorithms are validated on several datasets(mainly focus on sklearn exist datasets include digits dataset).
 - support multi class classify by using multi-class-model_wrapper on top of two-class-classify-model.
 - support training hyper-parameters modify: batch_size change, learning rate change, model save and load.
 - visualization training process: log text and loss curve generation.